nodatime/nodatime/www/unstable/userguide/localdatetime-patterns.md

 The following standard patterns are supported:

-- `o` or `O`: The round-trip pattern, which is always "yyyy'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff" using the invariant culture.
+- `o` or `O`: The round-trip pattern, which is always "rrrr'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff" using the invariant culture.
 The calendar system is not round-tripped in this pattern, but it's compatible with the BCL round-trip pattern (for `DateTime` values with a `Kind` of `Unspecified`, which is closest in meaning to `LocalDateTime`).

-- `r`: The full round-trip pattern including calendar system, which is always "yyyy'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff '('c')'" using the invariant culture.
+- `r`: The full round-trip pattern including calendar system, which is always "rrrr'-'MM'-'dd'T'HH':'mm':'ss'.'fffffff '('c')'" using the invariant culture.

 - `s`: The sortable pattern, which is always "yyyy'-'MM'-'dd'T'HH':'mm':'ss" using the invariant culture.
+(Note: this is only truly sortable for non-negative absolute years, and rejects years greater than 9999.)

 - `f`: The culture's [long date pattern](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.longdatepattern.aspx) followed by a space, followed by the [short time pattern](http://msdn.microsoft.com/en-us/library/system.globalization.datetimeformatinfo.shorttimepattern.aspx).